top of page

 Experience coordinating logistics and field implementation of a community health survey

-Immersive Experiences
+Immersive Experiences and Discussions

 Hands On Work

-Conduct in-depth data collection, cleaning-management, basic analysis and interpretation of data
+Conduct in-depth data collection, cleaning and management

 bottom of page